Don-Stevenson/weather-app/README.md

 # Weather App

-This ReactJS project uses an weather api to return results to the user.
+This ReactJS project uses a weather api to return results to the user.
 Depending on the temperature, the background updates to show either cold or warm conditions.

 Based on following a tutorial by [Tyler Potts](https://github.com/TylerPottsDev/) with a few additons such as, using async await and adding some other variables to display like windspeed.